 A BAYESIAN GAME FOR A PROFIT AND LOSS SHARING CONTRACT

-This paper presents a Bayesian Game model for a profit-and-loss sharing (PLS) contract.
-We develop our model into two parts, namely the model for non-social bank and the model for social bank.
-We propose the model to reduce adverse selection problem in offering a PLS contract.
-The Bayesian game starts with an incomplete information.
-Islamic banks do not know exactly what type of agent is applying for a PLS contract, efficient or non-efficient, the information of the bank is incomplete.
-In Bayesian game, we assume that the Islamic Bank assigns the agent type with a prior probability.
-Determination of the profit-sharing ratio of the contract will be discussed.
-We look for the Bayesian Nash equilibrium of the game in our model which is considered a solution.
-We show that the bank offers an interesting but risky contract to the agent if the bank assigns that the agent is efficient with a high probability, otherwise the bank offers a less risky contract to the agent if the bank assigns that the agent is a non-efficient agent with high probability.
-The results can be considered by Islamic banks to reduce the adverse selection problem in PLS contract.
+This paper presents a Bayesian game model for a profit-and-loss sharing (PLS) contract.
+We develop the model in two parts, one for a non-social bank and the other for a social bank.
+The model is proposed to reduce the adverse selection problem inherent in PLS contracts.
+The game starts with incomplete information; Islamic banks do not know exactly what type of agent is applying for a PLS contract, and whether the agents are efficient or non-efficient.
+We assume that the banks assign the agent type to a prior probability.
+Determination of the profit-sharing ratio of the contract is then discussed, and we look for the Bayesian Nash equilibrium as a solution or outcome of the game.
+We show that banks offer interesting but risky contracts to agents if they assign high probability to the agents being efficient.
+In contrast, they offer less risky contracts if they assign high probability to the agents being non-efficient.
+The results can be considered by Islamic banks to reduce the adverse selection problem in PLS contracts.

 Ajmi, H., Aziz H. A., Kassim S., & Mansour W. (2019).
 Adverse Selection Analysis for Profit and Loss Sharing Contracts.
 International Journal of Islamic and Middle Eastern Finance and Management, September, 532-552.